1Hive/website/website/blog/2018-07-16-liquid-democracy-ethereum,-and-the-slow-path-to-revolution.md

 authorURL: https://github.com/lkngtn
 ---

+> ⚠️ This is a repost of the [Liquid Democracy, Ethereum, and the slow path to revolution](https://medium.com/hive-commons/liquid-democracy-ethereum-and-the-slow-path-to-revolution-9c1d5916e706) post.
+While some of the details and references in the post are no longer relevant, the overall message is important.
+Hopefully this provides more insight into the foundation, intention, and goals of 1Hive.

 Liquid Democracy is a more direct form of democracy which would not be feasible without an infrastructure that enables rapid, secure, transparent, and trusted continuous voting.
 Ethereum’s smart contracts, despite some currently unresolved scaling issues, provide a promising foundation for building that infrastructure.
 This post can be broken up into 3 functional areas that essentially explain what Liquid Democracy is, how Hive Commons is approaching implementing it on Ethereum, and how we anticipate using it to bring about social change.

 ## A Quick Primer on Liquid Democracy